abesamma/abesamma.github.io/README.md

 # Looping Thoughts @ abesamma.github.io

-A blog about various things by A.B.
+A blog about wikis & everything else by A.B.
 Samma.
 Fair use applies.